 Immigration law created the idea of conditional residence to prevent fraudulent or sham marriages.
 A sham marriage is when at least one of the parties of a marriage entered into the marriage for the purpose of circumventing immigration laws to falsely acquire immigration benefits.
 Fake marriages for the purposes of obtaining a green card can result in harsh penalties, including jail time and steep fines.
 A finding of fraud will also most likely eliminate the possibility of getting approved on future petitions and have un-waivable immigration consequences far into the future.
 This law obligates U.S. Citizenship and Immigration Services (USCIS) to scrutinize your application for permanent residence with a period of conditional residence to make sure your relationship is everything you said it was.

 The burden of proof is on the couple to establish their bona fide marriage.
 Smart couples start preparing for the I-751 petition as soon as they get married.
-If you or your spouse recently became a conditional permanent resident through marriage, you can begin building your case.
+If you or your spouse recently became a conditional resident through marriage, you can begin building your case.

 Warning Signs There Isn’t a Bona Fide Marriage

-According to the Adjudicators Field Manual (AFM), Section 21.3, a guide used by USCIS officers to make determinations on immigration cases, there are several factors that could warning signs of possible marriage fraud.
+According to the Adjudicators Field Manual (AFM), Section 21.3, a guide used by USCIS officers to make determinations on immigration cases, there are several factors that could be warning signs of possible marriage fraud.
 Some of these factors include:

 - Large disparity of age;